arteeh/triflector/README.md

 # Frith

 This is a relay based on [Khatru](https://github.com/fiatjaf/khatru) which implements a range of access controls.
-It's designed to be used with [Flotilla](https://flotilla.social) as a community relay (complete with NIP 29 support), but it can also be used outside of a community context (unlike other implementations).
+It's designed to be used with [Flotilla](https://flotilla.social) as a community relay (complete with NIP 29 support), but it can also be used outside of a community context.

 ## Environment